-As you can see, there is a lot of information available to you to begin and learn PLC programming without spending a dime!
+As you can see, a lot of information is available to you to begin and learn PLC programming without spending a dime!
 Remember that PLCs are similar to computers (Moore’s Law).
 They increase in size and ability.
 Systems are expanding and changing every day.
 Happy programming.

 Do you know of additional tips or methods to share?